Honors Degree

 Requirements for Honors Degree in Philosophy

-Earning the Departmental Honors Degree in Philosophy involves meeting all the regular requirements for the philosophy degree you are seeking – whether you're seeking the standard Philosophy Major, or the Philosophy of Science Major – PLUS further requirements:
+Earning the Departmental Honors Degree in Philosophy involves meeting the regular requirements for the philosophy degree you are seeking – whether you're seeking the standard Philosophy Major, or the Philosophy of Science Major – PLUS additional requirements:

 - This involves satisfactory completion of the Honors coursework requirements, itself having two parts: